MichalMroz21/Redundant-coding-visualization/README.md

 # Redundant-Coding-Visualization
-Desktop application for visualizing redundant coding.
+Desktop application for visualizing Redundant Coding Algorithms.

 ## Technologies Used